 A Google Image Search contains results from web pages which have been crawled and indexed by Google.
 These images do not belong to Google, and are not necessarily intended for use by others.
-Filter your search/results page using Tools -> Usage Rights -> “labeled for non-commercial reuse” (with or without modification).
+To find copyright-free images, go to Tools in your search results and select Usage Rights; choose Creative Common Licenses.
 Even then, the image may still be subject to copyright.
-You should go to its original site for more information, and/or conduct a Fair Use assessment if usage terms are still unclear.
+Go to the original site for more information, and/or conduct a fair use assessment if usage terms are unclear.

 Even if an image is available for your use you still must include a citation or attribution to avoid plaigerism.

 Questions & Help

 If you have questions on this, or another, topic, contact a librarian for help!